Margate, Tasmania: Margate Train

 Located near the northern entrance to the town, the Margate Train is a roadside attraction featuring the preserved locomotive MA3.
 A number of former passenger carriages are positioned behind the locomotive and have been adapted for commercial use, housing small retail outlets and a café.
 The display sits adjacent to a former Henry Jones IXL apple packing shed, referencing the area's fruit-growing history.

-Channel Heritage Centre
+Channel Museum

-The Channel Heritage Centre presents exhibitions on the cultural, social, and maritime history of the D'Entrecasteaux Channel region.
+The Channel Museum presents exhibitions on the cultural, social, and maritime history of the D'Entrecasteaux Channel region.
 Its collections include photographs, documents, and objects relating to shipbuilding, agriculture, and domestic life in the Channel district.